 How Do I Make Hawaiian Barbecue Chicken?

-Just check out the recipe card below with full ingredients, instructions, and demonstration photos.
+Just check out the recipe card below with all the ingredients, instructions, and demonstration photos.
 You can print the card out too (don’t worry, the pics don’t print to save your ink!).

 For the Dry Seasoning